shotover/tokio-bin-process/readme.md

 ```

 When Cargo builds integration tests or benchmarks it provides a path to the binary under test.
-We can make use of that for speed and robustness as exampled here `cooldb/tests/test.rs`.
+We can make use of that for speed and robustness.

 But that is not always flexible enough so as a fallback `BinProcess` can invoke cargo again internally to ensure the binary we need is compiled as exampled here: `tokio-bin-process/tests/test.rs`
 For more details on different use cases refer to: <https://docs.rs/tokio-bin-process/latest/tokio_bin_process/struct.BinProcess.html>